-The Company's management also keeps our Board informed of cybersecurity developments by providing periodic updates on preventive measures being taken to avoid attacks.
+The Company's management also keeps our Board informed of cybersecurity developments by providing periodic updates on preventive measures being taken to avoid attacks, as discussed in more detail in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
 As the Company reviews and updates it cybersecurity plans and policies over time, it will continue to take the steps necessary to ensure effective Board oversight of this area and will provide disclosures relating to such oversight that are consistent with the SEC's regulations and guidance.